Categories

 Summary:

 In Leghari v.
-Pakistan, a farmer claimed that his fundamental rights, including the right to life, the right to a healthy environment and human dignity, had been violated by the failure to take action against climate change, which was already impacting Pakistan in the form of floods and other climactic changes.
+Pakistan, Asghar Leghari, whose family owns a farm in the Punjab province of Pakistan, claimed that his fundamental rights, including the right to life, the right to a healthy environment and human dignity, had been violated by the failure to take action against climate change, which was already impacting Pakistan in the form of floods and other climactic changes.
 The High Court of Lahore granted his claims in 2015, finding that the government had failed to implement its own Climate Change Policy and the corresponding implementation framework.
 The Court created a Climate Change Commission to monitor the government’s response.

 Arguments by the applicant: